 host all <role> <ip-address_of_delphix_engine>/32 <auth-method> host all <role> <ip-address_of_staging_target>/32 <auth-method> host replication <role> <ip-address_of_staging_target>/32 <auth-method>

-- <auth-method> can be set to trust, scram-sha-256, or md5 on source.
-Delphix inherits the same authentication method from the source while dSource creation and VDB provisioning.
+- <auth-method> must be set to trust.
 For more information on how to configure, pg_hba.conf see the Client Authentication chapter in the PostgreSQL documentation.

-wal_keep_segmentsparameter in postgresql.conf file on the Source environment should be large enough to support the WAL sync process once the dSource is building up.
+- wal_keep_segments parameter in postgresql.conf file on Source environment should be large enough to support the WAL sync process once the dSource is building up.

 - It is mandatory to have "port" (can be commented or not commented) in postgresql.conf file.